 - Generous sign-up bonus that is easily attainable.

-- Great rewards rates if your business spends heavily on gas station and office supplies purchases.
+- Great rewards rates if your business spends heavily on any of the six choice categories.

 - The 2% rewards rate on restaurants is limited to actual restaurants, coffee shops and cafes are not included like they are with some other cards.

-- The guidelines for what constitutes as an office supply store is also somewhat strict, make sure to check out the details to ensure you’ll still benefit.
+- The guidelines for what qualifies as an office supply store is also somewhat strict, so make sure to check out the details to ensure you’ll still benefit.